-- 1. Repair rather than replace existing historic trim, matching original materials, details, and profiles. - Match deteriorated trim with new trim to match as closely as possible in material, details and profiles.
-Do not remove elements that are part of the original design of the structure without replacing them in-kind. - Replace missing trim based on physical evidence.
+- 1. Repair rather than replace existing historic trim, matching original materials, details, and profiles. - 2.
+Match deteriorated trim with new trim to match as closely as possible in material, details and profiles.
+Do not remove elements that are part of the original design of the structure without replacing them in-kind. - 3.
+Replace missing trim based on physical evidence.
 Do not replace original trim with material that conveys a different period of construction or architectural style. - 4.
 Avoid using substitute materials such as fiberglass, composites, and PVC type products when repairing or replacing historic wood elements.
-In general, the use of these new materials may be more appropriate on new buildings and additions than within historic structures.
+In general, the use of these new materials may be more appropriate on new buildings.